Elnaril/uniswap-universal-router-decoder/README.md

 ```
 > **Tip**: You can format the decoded input like above with this [Gedit plugin](https://github.com/Elnaril/gedit-plugin-collection?tab=readme-ov-file#prettifier) ;)

-### How to decode an Uniswap Universal Router transaction
+### How to decode a Uniswap Universal Router transaction
 It's also possible to decode the whole transaction, given its hash
 and providing the codec has been built with either a valid `Web3` instance or the link to a rpc endpoint: